newrelic/nr-integration-definitions/definition_generator/README.md

 ### 3. <a name='GenerateDefinitionFile'></a> Definition Generator - Generate definition file

-It can scrape the output of an exporter and translate it to a definition file.
+It can scrape the output of an endpoint exposing prometheus metrics and translate it to a definition file.
 In case the endpoint is not reachable an input file can be used as well.

 #### From prometheus endpoint